-The Pandemic Doesn’t Have to Be This Confusing
+Why the Coronavirus Is So Confusing

 Many other non-epidemiologists seem to have similarly accrued expertise in the field.
 The military historian Victor Davis Hanson proffered the widely shared idea that the coronavirus has been spreading in California since last fall—a claim disproved by genetic studies showing that the earliest U.S. case likely arrived in January.
 During a White House meeting, the economist Peter Navarro reportedly pointed to a pile of hydroxychloroquine studies and said, “That’s science, not anecdote” to Anthony Fauci, who has worked in public health for five decades and directs the National Institute of Allergy and Infectious Diseases.
 The Silicon Valley technologist Aaron Ginn self-published an article on Medium called “Evidence Over Hysteria—COVID-19” that was viewed millions of times before being debunked by Bergstrom and taken down.

 Expertise is not just about knowledge, but also about the capacity to spot errors.
 Ginn couldn’t see them in his own work; Bergstrom could.
 The rest of us are more likely to fall in the former group than the latter.
 We hunger for information, but lack the know-how to evaluate it or the sources that provide it.
-“This is the epistemological crisis of the moment: There’s a lot of expertise around, but fewer tools than ever to distinguish it from everything else,” says Zeynep Tufekci, a sociologist at the University of North Carolina and a frequent contributor to The Atlantic.
+“This is the epistemological crisis of the moment: There’s a lot of expertise around, but fewer tools than ever to distinguish it from everything else,” says Zeynep Tufekci, a sociologist at the University of North Carolina and an Atlantic contributing writer.
 “Pure credentialism doesn’t always work.
 People have self-published a lot of terrible pieces on Medium, but some of the best early ones that explained stuff to laypeople were from tech guys.”

 Bergstrom agrees that experts shouldn’t be dismissive gatekeepers.
 “There’s a lot of talent out there, and we need all hands on deck,” he says.
 For example, David Yu, a hockey analyst, created a tool that shows how predictions from the most influential COVID-19 model in the U.S. have changed over time.
 “Looking at that thing for like an hour helped me see things I hadn’t seen for three weeks,” Bergstrom says.